How to get pregnant with PCOS (polycystic ovary syndrome)

 There are a number of changes you can make to your diet to help get pregnant:

-• Reduce your carbohydrate intake – Try a low-glycemic diet (low-GI) — to help you stabilise your insulin levels.— this may improve the hormonal imbalance and help weight loss if needed.
+• Increase the intake of whole grains such as brown bread and brown pasta, rye, barley instead of refined white grains — to help you stabilise your insulin levels — this may improve the hormonal imbalance and help weight loss if needed.

-• Always eat a good breakfast — making breakfast the biggest meal and dinner the smallest to help balance hormones.
+• Always eat a good breakfast — making breakfast the biggest meal and dinner the easier to digest to help balance hormones.

-• Include lean protein —and reduce your carbohydrate intake.
+• Include lean protein — and make sure you have your greens every day.
 Include healthy fats in your diet — to help improve insulin levels (nuts, seeds, olive oil, oily fish).

 Getting pregnant with PCOS after 30

 Natural fertility begins to decline significantly for women around age 32.
-With the addition of an ovarian syndrome, women over 30 with PCOS will have greater risks associated with pregnancy, but a healthy pregnancy is still possible.
+Women over 30 with untreated PCOS will have greater risks associated with pregnancy, but a healthy pregnancy is still possible.
 Because of the insulin resistance that is often an issue for women with PCOS, one of these increased risks is gestational diabetes, when a woman develops diabetes during pregnancy.
-This condition is also more common in women over 25.
 To prevent and manage this, it is important to follow a healthy diet and exercise regularly.
-Women with PCOS may also want to get a glucose screening earlier during pregnancy than at the routine 24-28 weeks.
+Women with PCOS need a glucose screening earlier during pregnancy than at the routine 24-28 weeks.

 Tracking your cycle is also very useful to improve your chances of conceiving as it helps you better understand your cycle and predict if and when you’re ovulating.
 There are a number of tools and apps available to help with this.
 Medication to treat PCOS and improve fertility is also available for women with PCOS who are trying to get pregnant.